 The first thing you need to do is check your device’s ISO rating.

 ISO has developed a standard providing test methods and labelling features for watches and fitness wearables sold as “water-resistant”.
-The new international standard puts onus on manufacturers to prove their devices are water-resistant against criteria of industry best practice and international know-how.
+The international standard puts onus on manufacturers to prove their devices are water-resistant against criteria of industry best practice and international know-how.

 An indication of the test pressure in terms of water depth does not mean that the wearable was designed for use in such water depths.
-For example, a fitness device marked at 30 meters depth cannot be expected to function at 30 meters under water.
+For example, a fitness device marked at 30 meters depth cannot be expected to function indefinitely at 30 meters under water.
 This is because the test is conducted only once using static pressure on a newly manufactured wearable.
-In practical use, a device is subjected to variations in pressure which can add to the static pressure of the water.
+In practical use, a fitness tracker or smartwatch is subjected to variations in pressure which can add to the static pressure of the water.
 Examples of this include the movement of a swimmer’s arm through the water, or violent sprays encountered in water skiing.

 This means that tests include safety margins to take factors in account like aging of the seals, rapidly changing water pressure and temperature, as well as dynamic mechanical stresses.
 Also, resistance testing is performed in fresh water.
 So unless explicitly specified by the manufacturer, devices are not guaranteed to hold under salt water.